 Historically, when examined by supervision level, revocation rates tended to follow a stairstep pattern with rates decreasing as supervision level became less restrictive (see Figure 16).
-However, for CY 2023, that pattern was not found for felons; felony probationers in Supervision Level 2 had the highest revocation rates.
+This pattern held for misdemeanants by supervision level; however, in recent years, that pattern was not found for felons.
+Felony probationers in Supervision Level 2 had the highest revocation rates.

 Figure 16

 Probation Revocation Rates by Supervision Level

-CY 2023
+CY 2024